-The company's principal activities and nature of its operations are disclosed in the Directors' Report.
+The company's principal activities and nature of its operations are disclosed in the Strategic Report.

-The smallest and largest groups of which the company is a member and into which the company's accounts were consolidated at 31 December 2019 are Cable & Wireless Communications Limited ("CWC") and Liberty Latin America Ltd. ("LLA"), respectively.
+The smallest and largest groups of which the company is a member and into which the company's accounts were consolidated at 31 December 2020 are Cable & Wireless Communications Limited ("CWC" or the "CWC Group") and Liberty Latin America Ltd. ("LLA"), respectively.